Application for NZSSA Registration

 “Continuing professional development is a range of learning activities through which health professionals maintain and develop throughout their career to ensure that they retain their ability to practice safely and legally within their scope of practice” (Health Professions Council UK).

-Therefore, the bi-annual registration process is for the Technician to demonstrate that they have continued their learning and development through self-directed learning and that such learning aids the Technician in ensuring that they meet the requirements of the New Zealand Sterile Services Association (NZSSA), scope of practice for Technicians.
+Therefore, the bi-annual registration process is for the Technician to demonstrate that they have continued their learning and development through self-directed learning and that such learning aids the Technician in ensuring that they meet the requirements of the New Zealand Sterile Sciences Association (NZSSA), scope of practice for Technicians.
 The professional body is seeking evidence that the Technician has put thought into their future learning and development, and how that fits in with their vision of their future career pathway.
 The NZSSA are also looking for the technician to illustrate their learning and development through reflection upon their practice.

 How to become a Registered Technician?